 Additional information will not be requested after applications are due, and points will be determined based solely on the information submitted by the application due date.

+The narrative must be consistent with information in the Application for Funding, financial forms, and other supporting information.

 Priority Rating System Narrative